Mapping Future Imaginaries – Global

 Dr Megan McPherson

 Megan is a settler artist, educator, and researcher based at the Wilin Centre for Indigenous Art and Cultural Development, The University of Melbourne, Australia.
 Megan’s creative practice research is in printmaking, textiles and installations.
-Megan publishes in academic identity, social media use, Indigenous knowledges and pedagogies, and student success in the creative arts.
+Megan publishes on academic identity, social media use, Indigenous knowledge and pedagogies, and student success in the creative arts.
 Megan explores the intersections of pedagogical and material engagements in artistic, social and cultural productions using ethnographic, sociological, and creative practice methodologies to explore identity, subjectivities, affect and agency.

 Find me: http://www.meganmcpherson.com.au